cPanel to cPanel Migration

 Step 3: Select the mailboxes or folders to migrate

-- Choose the mailboxes or specific folders you wish to migrate, and then click ‘Next’ to continue.
+- Choose the mailboxes or specific folders you want to migrate from the mailbox list.

 Step 4: Connect to target cPanel server